casangi/casadocs/docs/tasks/task_getantposalma.rst

 tw and search are optional parameters and are coupled as follows. search indicates the search algorithm to use to find the desired antenna positions.
-Suppored values are 'both_latest' and 'both_closest'.
+Suppored values of this parameter at the time of writing are 'both_latest' and 'both_closest'.
 The default algorithm used is 'both_latest'.
 In general, the search is limited in time to the specified value of tw (time wondow).
 However, in the case that tw is not specified, the following rules apply.
+The task passes the value of the search parameter verbatim to the web service, meaning that users can take advantage of new search algorithms as the web service team brings them online.

 For 'both_latest',
 the last updated position for each antenna within the specified time window,